develpr/broken-cms-presentation/content.md

 ###OK, cool, now let's build a new CMS!

-We are going to build a ***powerful*** CMS, and we will (we'll try, by *george* we will try) do it in the next 20 minutes, from scratch.
+We are going to build a ***powerful*** CMS, and we will (we will **try**) do it in the next 20 minutes, from scratch.

-We could talk for a long time about lots of things, but hopefully this will give an idea for the FEEL of working with Laravel.
+We could talk for a long time about lots of things, but hopefully this will give an idea for the FEEL of working with Laravel and a general idea of how you can use it.

 --------